Louisiana - Sectoral Privacy Overview

 - request or require a student or prospective student to disclose any username, password, or other authentication information that allows access to the student's or prospective student's personal online account; and

-- expel, discipline, fail to admit, or otherwise penalise or threaten to penalise a student or prospective student for failure to disclose any specified information.
+- expel, discipline, fail to admit, or otherwise penalize or threaten to penalize a student or prospective student for failure to disclose any specified information.

 The educational institution may, however:

 - request or require an employee or employee applicant to disclose user login credentials to gain access to, or to operate, an institution-supplied communications device, or an account or service provided by the institution;

 - view all public-domain/stored student information; and